bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ### Scoped default slot

+The `default` slot allows you to provide the body content for your sidebar.
+It is optionally scoped.

+You can apply arbitrary classes to the body section via the `body-class` prop.

 TBD

+### Header

+By default, `<b-sidebar>` has a header with optional title and a close button.
+You can supply a title via the `title` prop, or via the optionally scoped slot `title`.

+You can apply arbitrary classes to the header section via the `header-class` prop, to override the default padding, etc.

-### Hiding the header
+#### Hiding the default header

-You can hide the default header (including the close button) via the `no-header` prop.
+You can disable the default header (including the close button) via the `no-header` prop.
 Note that you will need to provide a method of closing the sidebar.
-The `default` slot is scoped, which includes a `hide` method that can be used to close the sidebar.
+The `default` slot is scoped, which includes a `hide()` method that can be used to close the sidebar.

 ```html
 <template>